springskills/Selfsigned_SSL_using_Nginx_And_Docker/Readme.md

 ## Deploying an Nginx Server Using Docker Compose

-In this tutorial, we will be using Docker Compose to deploy an Nginx server.
+This guide is intended for developers and system administrators who want to secure their web applications with HTTPS without purchasing an SSL certificate from a trusted Certificate Authority (CA).
+The guide covers all the necessary steps, including installing Docker and Nginx, creating a self-signed SSL certificate, configuring Nginx to use the certificate, and testing the configuration.
+The instructions are accompanied by code snippets to make it easier for the users to follow along.
+Overall, this page serves as a useful resource for anyone looking to secure their web applications with HTTPS using self-signed certificates.

 We will be creating a `docker-compose.yml` file in which we will define the configuration of our Nginx container.

 ### Prerequisites
 - Docker and Docker Compose installed on your system.